nodejs/node-core-utils/docs/git-node.md

-  --security  Demarcate the new security release as a security release [boolean] --startLTS  Mark the release as the transition from Current to LTS   [boolean] --filterLabel Filter PR by label when preparing a security release   [string] --yes       Assume "yes" as answer to all prompts and run
+  --security  Demarcate the new security release as a security release [boolean] --startLTS  Mark the release as the transition from Current to LTS   [boolean] --filterLabel Filter PR by label when preparing a security release   [string] --yes       Skip all prompts and run
               non-interactively. [boolean] [default: false]
 ```